suncoast-devs/handbook/lessons/full-stack-build-an-app-creating-restaurants/index.md

 However, if you notice, we added a field `name` to each of the inputs that have the field's name.
 We were careful to name these after the object's properties.
-Thus we can use this to create a **single** handle method that reusable amongst all the `onChange` events for string based state:
+Thus we can use this to create a **single** handle method that is reusable amongst all the `onChange` events for string based state:

 ```javascript
 function handleStringFieldChange(event) {